aws-samples/serverless-patterns/s3-cdk/README.md

-# AWS  S3
+# AWS  S3, VPC, Subnets, Aurora Serverless, Secrets Manager

-This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying an S3 Bucket.
+This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying an S3 Bucket, an Aurora Serverless db Cluster, a Secret Manager, and required VPC with subnets.

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.